angela-andrews/friend-finder/README.md

 * Configure the app to use body parser. app.use() mounts the body parser middleware functions to parse json and urlencoded data.
 	* [bodyParser.urlencoded](https://www.npmjs.com/package/body-parser#bodyparserurlencodedoptions)
 	* [bodyParser.json](https://www.npmjs.com/package/body-parser#bodyparserjsonoptions)
-* We've moved the routes to external files for modularity and separation of concerns.
-Require both the apiRoutes and htmlRoutes (minus the .html file extension).
+* We've moved the routes to external files for modularity and separation of concerns. *Require* both the apiRoutes and htmlRoutes (minus the .html file extension).
 Append (app) at the end of each require to signify that express will be using these routes.
 * Configure the server to listen on the above mentioned port.
 Create console.log messages to inform the user where to access the app.

 ## Set up your **routing** files.
+**apiRoutes**
+* In the route files, you link your routes to the data file in the data folder.
+Create a variable and assign the require for the friends data file.
+* Write the export for the function that handles the app get and app post.
+* * app.get() the friends file.
+Pass the data back in the res.json method.
+When the user visits the page, they will see the JSON data returned.
+* * app.post() the friends file.
+When the user fills out the survey, it gets pushed to an array.
+We're using req.body since we are using body parser.XXXXX

+**htmlRoutes**
+* Set a path variable and assign the path module to it.
+* Write the export for the function that handles the app get.
+There is no app.post, only get requests.
+* * app.get() for the /survey file
+* * app.get() "*" if no other matching routes are found, direct to home.html.

+## JSON data
+**friends.js**
+* This file will hold the default friend data in an array.
+Create an array, var friendArray, with objects inside for each friend.
+In that object, set the following name: value pairs:
+* * name: "Some Name",
+* * image: "URL to some Image",
+* * q1: 5  //some number
+* * q2 throught q10, assign some number
+* export the array.